 Types of Cancers Prevented By Vitamin D Consumption

-It is true that only a certain number of studies have been conducted on vitamin D and cancer prevention.
+Only a certain number of studies have indeed been conducted on vitamin D and cancer prevention.
 If more of them were conducted on different types of cancer, it is possible that scientists would find that vitamin D can prevent or even treat many different types of cancer.
 However, vitamin D has already demonstrated its potential when it comes to lung cancer, colorectal cancer, and colon cancer.

 When it comes to how vitamin D might fight colon cancer, it is important to consider the way that the body fights cancer in general.
-Certain immune cells are able to recognize and fight cancer cells in general.
+Certain immune cells can recognize and fight cancer cells in general.

 However, lots of cancer cells still go unnoticed.
 Vitamin D can help activate those immune cells.
-People who have higher blood levels of vitamin D have been found to be less likely to develop colorectal tumors.
-Vitamin D can help prevent colon cancer and lung cancer in a similar manner.
+People who have higher blood levels of vitamin D are less likely to develop colorectal tumors.
+Vitamin D can help prevent colon cancer and lung cancer similarly.

 Getting Enough Vitamin D